 - HR Subject Matter Expert.
 Depending on our role within human resources, we are often cast as the expert on employment law, human resources and compliance topics.
 We are often the objective voice of reason in advising employee terminations, documentation and other employee relations workplace scenarios.
 While I am supportive of foundational knowledge of human resources and employment law, experience is the best teacher here.

 - Collaborator.
-Since our role in human resource often involves engaging and working together across the business and with many different individuals from all backgrounds and positions within our organization, we have to be master collaborators and project managers in order to transform our business.
+Since our role in human resources often involves engaging and working together across the business and with many different individuals from all backgrounds and positions within our organization, we have to be master collaborators and project managers in order to transform our business.
 This is a challenge since in most work teams and scenarios, we are a peer or a subordinate and must collaborate to help our team members or individuals come to the conclusions that we have sometimes known all along to effectively drive change.

 - Business Acumen.
 No matter what your role is within human resources, as modern HR professionals, we must seek to know and understand the business.
 Not only does it help us in communicating the value and benefit of human resources but we can truly be business partners if we understand the business.
 When it comes to gaining knowledge in the areas of business acumen, it might mean taking business classes and getting your MBA.
 It also might mean working with your CFO or COO to understand the financial statements.
 It also could be spending time really understand your business by immersing yourself in every single business and leadership meeting.